iterative/terraform-provider-iterative/docs/resources/task.md

 ### Generic

-The Iterative Provider offers some common machine types which are roughly the same for all supported clouds.
+The Iterative Provider offers some common machine types (medium, large, and extra large) which are roughly the same for all supported clouds.

 | Type      | Minimum CPU cores | Minimum RAM | GPU                 |
 | :-------- | ----------------: | ----------: | :------------------ |